iyamaris/OfficeDocs-M365FreelanceToolkit/FreelanceToolkit/comssitesection.md

 For Julie, a director leading two-cutting edge wearables in the smart product suite, this place enabled her to get up and running in a matter of hours.
-She initially was weary about confidentiality and exposing intellectual property, but through compliance training, FAQ’s, and seeing past freelance projects from her colleagues, she posted her first job and hired a five-star freelancer one of her colleagues had used within two days.
+She initially was wary about confidentiality and exposing intellectual property, but through compliance training, FAQ’s, and seeing past freelance projects from her colleagues, she posted her first job and hired a five-star freelancer one of her colleagues had used within two days.
 With the freelancer designing an